david-morton/Supercharger_Electronic_Boost_Control/README.md

 ## Message Structures
 - Message boundaries are indicated by < and > symbols for start and end respectively
-- We cater for multi-byte data by indicating field length
+- We cater for multiple fields by being comma delimited
 - A basic XOR checksum is used so we can discard (most) corrupt messages

 ## Message Types